pre63/pbn/content/terrafirmanews.com/articles/sports-central-podcast-las-entertainment-sports-fu.md

 Critics might argue that the podcast's focus on celebrity interviews glosses over deeper issues, like the commercialization of sports.
 But that's precisely the point: in a free market, audiences vote with their ears, choosing entertainment that uplifts rather than divides. *Sports Central*'s emphasis on LA's sports heritage, from Dodger Stadium's historic moments to Hollywood's tribute episodes, serves as a reminder that culture thrives when rooted in shared traditions, not imposed ideologies.

 ![Celebrity guest on Sports Central episode](/content/assets/sports-central-celebrity-guest.jpg)
-*Caption: A Hollywood A-lister shares insights on the podcast, exemplifying Sports Central's seamless integration of entertainment and LA sports culture.*
+*A Hollywood A-lister shares insights on the podcast, exemplifying Sports Central's seamless integration of entertainment and LA sports culture.*

 ## Conclusion: A Call for Sustained Market Freedom